Japanese destroyer Isokaze (1939): Operation Ten Go

-Isokaze departed Japan on April 6 1945, and spent the next few hours practicing torpedo runs on Yamato along with the other destroyers.
+Isokaze departed Japan on April 6, 1945, and spent the next few hours practicing torpedo runs on Yamato along with the other destroyers.
 However, soon afterwards the force was spotted by American aircraft, and tracked by floatplanes for the rest of the day and into the 7th, until noon when the force was attacked by nearly 400 warplanes from American aircraft carriers.
 Isokaze managed to evade the first several attacks, until noticing Yahagi dead in the water due to a torpedo hit that destroyed her engine room.
 Rather than fend for herself, Isokaze attempted to assist the crippled Yahagi - despite the cruiser signaling her to turn away - which proved to spell her doom as dive bombers from the light carriers USS Bataan and USS Belleau Wood noticed the slowing Isokaze, pounced on the easy target, and flooded her engine room a crippling near miss.
 Isokaze quickly became unnavigable and attempted to withdraw from the engagement at 12 knots, but over two and a half hours the flooding slowly overwhelmed the destroyer until she finally lost steering and went dead in the water.
-The destroyer Yukikaze removed Isokaze's crew, then scuttled her with gunfire, bringing an end to Isokaze's story.
+Yukikaze removed Isokaze's crew then scuttled her with gunfire, bringing an end to Isokaze's story.

 Isokaze's wreckage was located in an underwater survey in May 2016, but the news was not made public until February 10, 2018.
+She is the only one of Yamato's escorts to have been discovered.

+Photography

+A series of photographs was taken by Isokaze of the Japanese fleet anchored in Brunei shortly before the battle of Leyte Gulf, 21-22 October 1944 and a few directly during the battle.